syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Freehand Crop

-The selection region can be customized by dragging and resizing an image.
+The selected region can be customized by dragging and resizing an image.

 {% highlight C# %}